it3xl/convention-over-git/README.md

 # Convention-over-Git

-This project stores a ready-to-use implementation of an idea of Convention-over-Git.
+This project stores a ready-to-use implementation for an idea of [Convention-over-Git](http://blog.it3xl.com/2017/09/convention-over-git.html).

 ## The Announcement